 The NExScI is a science operations and analysis service organization for NASA Exoplanet Exploration Program projects and the scientists and engineers that use them.
 The NExScI facilitates the timely and successful execution of exoplanet science by providing software infrastructure, science operations, and consulting to the NASA Exoplanet Exploration Program projects and their user communities.

 The NExScI is operated by the California Institute of Technology for the National Aeronautics and Space Administration (NASA) and the Jet Propulsion Laboraty (JPL).

-Specifically, NExScI administers and schedules of NASA's portion of time on the Keck telescopes, and supports the Keck Interferometer (KI), the Large Binocular Telescope Interferometer (LBTI) and additional projects in the Exoplanet Exploration Program.
-NExScI has also developed and operates the Kepler Science and Analysis System (KSAS), tools from which will be incorporated into the various NExScI maintained data archives in the future.
+Specifically, NExScI administers and schedules of NASA's portion of time on the Keck telescopes, develops and operates the NASA Exoplanet Archive , administers the Sagan Postdoctoral Fellowship Program, runs the Sagan Summer Workshop, supports the Large Binocular Telescope Interferometer (LBTI) and additional projects in the Exoplanet Exploration Program.

 NExScI provides operational software infrastructure and support; archiving of and access to observational data; and consultation for all stages of an experimental project, from concept development and proposal writing to implementation and analysis.